-As we near the end of 2022 and look to 2023, now’s a great time to explore how this Section 179 can help you help your patients and grow your practice.
-We’ve outlined some key points all medical professionals should know about Section 179: what it is, who it applies to, how the tax code has changed in recent years and why there’s no time like the present to take advantage of the tax savings.
+As we near the end of 2023 and look to 2024, now’s a great time to explore how Section 179 can help you help your patients and grow your practice.
+We’ve outlined some key points you will want to know about Section 179: what it is, who it applies to, how the tax code has changed in recent years, and why there’s no time like the present to take advantage of this tax savings.

 What Is Section 179?

 Section 179 of the IRS tax code is a government incentive to encourage businesses to invest in themselves by purchasing new equipment or technology.
-For medical professionals, it means you can deduct the FULL purchase price of qualifying equipment that is bought or financed during the tax year from your gross income.
+Medical professionals can deduct the FULL purchase price of qualifying equipment bought or financed during the tax year from your gross income.

 How has the tax code changed?

-Section 179 has been around for years, but its tax advantages expanded and increased in 2018.
-With a higher limit of $1,080,000 and bonus depreciation doubled to 100%, 2022 continues to be a favorable tax year to upgrade, expand and improve your business with a new equipment purchase.
+Section 179 has existed for years, but its tax advantages expanded and increased in 2018.
+With a higher limit of $1,160,000 and bonus depreciation of 80%, 2023 continues to be a favorable tax year to upgrade, expand, and improve your business with a new equipment purchase.

 Can I finance medical equipment and still take the deduction?